Surrogacy in California

 In practice: the surrogate’s name never appears on the birth certificate.
 The intended parents are named from day one.
 There’s no post-birth adoption, no additional court hearings in most counties, and no ambiguity about who the child’s legal parents are.

 Procedures vary slightly by county.
 Most counties don’t require a court hearing.
-Birth certificates typically issue within 5–10 business days after delivery, though this varies by county.
+Birth certificates typically issue within 5–10 business days after delivery.

-One important venue note: even if no party lives in California, a pre-birth order can be filed in the county where the child will be born, where either party resides, where the surrogacy agreement was signed, or where medical procedures were performed.
+One important venue note: a pre-birth order can be filed in the county where the child will be born, where either party resides, where the surrogacy agreement was signed, or where medical procedures were performed.

 Gestational Surrogacy Agreement Requirements